-Dual Credit & Early Admission Program High School Graduates GED/Individual Approval Open to HS juniors and seniors.
-Exceptions require approval by the Vice President of Instruction.
-Student accepted from accredited high schools, unaccredited high schools, and home schools.
-Students over age 17 admitted by GED or individual approval if GED not earned Permission Consent and FERPA form required prior to registration.
+Dual Credit & Early Admission Program High School Graduates GED/Individual Approval 1.
+Open to HS students with approval from HS administrators.
+Early Admission-open to incoming HS freshmen.
+1. Student accepted from accredited high schools, unaccredited high schools, and home schools.
+1. Students over age 17 admitted by GED or individual approval if GED not earned 2.
+Must submit a transcript prior to registration 2.
 Official transcripts required prior to registration A hold will be placed on the student's record until an official high school transcript is received.
-For individual approval, assessment scores determine placement in courses.
-Must submit a transcript prior to registration After high school graduation, must submit a second transcript showing the date of graduation.
-Must pass section(s) of the assessment test Assessment testing required unless exempt or assessment waived.
-5. Students limited to enrolling in two courses per semester.
-Exceptions require approval by the Vice President of Instruction or designee All early admission students must adhere to all VC admissions policies and procedures.
+2. For individual approval, assessment scores determine placement in courses.
+3. Must pass section(s) of the assessment test 3.
+After high school graduation, must submit a second transcript showing the date of graduation.
+4. All early admission students must adhere to all VC admissions policies and procedures.
+4. Assessment testing required unless exempt or assessment waived.
+5. For Home Schooled students: submit completed Home School Verification Form.

-Transfer Students Foreign Students (nonresident alien status) Must have: Transient Students Present an official (not faxed) transcript for each college attended and assessment scores (for those who are not exempt) Current unexpired visa.
+Tra Stu nnsfer udents (nor reign Students president alien status) st have: Transient Students 1.
+Present an official (not faxed) transcript for each college attended and assessment scores (for those who are not exempt) 1.
+Current unexpired visa.
 See page 23 for information regarding an F-1 student visa.
-Students currently attending another college or university and are taking courses with Victoria College to be transferred back to a home college or university.
-Official high school transcript or GED certificate also required for students who have earned less than 12 hours credit.
-Official transcripts (translated) and test scores (if applicable).
-Submit application via ApplyTexas.org All documents submitted prior to registration.
+1. Students currently attending another college or university and are taking courses with Victoria College to be transferred back to a home college or university.
+2. Official high school transcript or GED certificate also required for students who have earned less than 12 hours credit.
+2. Official transcripts (translated) and test scores (if applicable).
+2. Submit application via ApplyTexas.org 3.
+All documents submitted prior to registration.
 3. Official TOEFL score report of at least 500 for paper version, 173 for computer version, 61 for Internet version.
-IELTS score of 5 is also acceptable Submit Transient Student Approval Form.
-Credit will be accepted only from regionally accredited colleges and universities.
-Completed application for admissions Transient students are not eligible for financial aid, such as Pell Grant or direct student loans.
+IELTS score of 5 is also acceptable 3.
+Submit Transient Approval form.
+4. Credit will be accepted only from regionally accredited colleges and universities.
+4. Completed application for admissions 4.
+Transient students are not eligible for financial aid, such as Pell Grant or direct student loans.
 5. Technical school and military credit granted if the courses are applicable to students' major and approved by the Division Dean.
-5. Financial support documents (required only for students on F-1 visa) Copy of I-20 issued by all U.S. schools attended. (required only for students on F-1 visa who attended another U.S. school) 7.
+5. Financial support documents (required only for students on F-1 visa) 6.
+Copy of I-20 issued by all U.S. schools attended. (required only for students on F-1 visa who attended another U.S. school) 7.
 I-20 Application form